Gutwein's New Planning Laws

 In 2015 the Tasmanian Planning Minister, Peter Gutwein introduced the State Planning Provisions (SPP).
 The SPP has changed the entire State's approach to planning, listed below are some of the TCT's major concerns with this new approach.

 The TCT is concerned that these new laws give the Planning Minister the ability to make statewide changes and revisions without consultation.

 Changes to planning affect everyone and therefore should only be made after thorough consultation with the community.
 Under the SPP it will be easier for development to occur in National Parks, reserves and on Crown land.
 It is vitally important that any new development in these areas be subject to rigorous scrutiny and planning process.

 But under the SPP the level of public oversight will decrease.
 Residents ability to comment on buildings in their local area has been stripped back.
-Councils ability to scrutinise developments that are categorised as 'permitted' will be reduced.
+Councils ability to scrutinise developments that are categorised as 'permitted' has been reduced.